freakout42/formax/docs/index.md

 interface came from Emacs, Clipper, SAP, Lightroom and Lotus/1-2-3.
 The result is the most effective solution possible for the end-user.
-By eleminating all proprietary dependencies und being open-source with a permissive license the system is totally future-proof.
+By eleminating all proprietary dependencies und being opensource with a permissive license the system is totally futureproof.
 The minimal costs to build a **formax** application makes adapting this technology a no-brainer for any enterprise.